NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

   - **Developer Days:** May 15-16, 2019
 - **Location:** [HHMI Janelia Research Campus](https://www.janelia.org/), 19700 Helix Dr, Ashburn, VA 20147, [Openstreetmap](https://www.openstreetmap.org/?mlat=39.0708&mlon=-77.4655#map=14/39.0708/-77.4655) [Directions](https://www.janelia.org/directions)
 - **Meeting Rooms:** For the meeting we have two rooms.
 The main room is *Synapse* and the breakout room is *Spectrum*.
 For details about the room locations see the [building map.](travel/janelia_room_plan_for_6th_nwbn_hackathon.pdf)

+## Report

+The final report for the NWB:N User- and Developer Days 2019 will be available soon here.

 ## Attendees